-Messers KPMG professional services having satisfied the relevant corporate governance rules on their tenor in office, have indicated their willingness to continue in office as auditors to the Bank in accordance with section 401 of the Companies and Allied Matters Act of Nigeria 2020.
+Messers KPMG professional services have indicated their willingness to continue in office as auditors to the Bank in accordance with section 401 of the Companies and Allied Matters Act of Nigeria 2020.
 A resolution will be proposed at the Annual General Meeting to authorise the directors to determine their remuneration.